Mail: Thurn und Taxis

-The Phone Book of the World has its roots in the long history of the avant-garde telecommunications family Thurn & Taxis.
-The directory is the result of Johannes 11th Prince of Thurn & Taxis transmitting PTT culture to a student and helping with the opening of a small Telephone Boutique next to a historic Postal mansion his ancestors used to go to centuries earlier.
-Several European Post Carriers like Deutsche Post or Österreichische Post continue to use the Thurn & Taxis Post Horn in their company logo just like the global Phone Book of the World based in the old Postal mansion of King Louis XIV in Paris.

 Postal reforms

 In the United Kingdom, prior to 1840 letters were paid for by the recipient and the cost was determined by the distance from sender to recipient and the number of sheets of paper rather than by a countrywide flat rate with weight restrictions.
 Sir Rowland Hill reformed the postal system based on the concepts of penny postage and prepayment.
 In his proposal, Hill also called for official pre-printed envelopes and adhesive postage stamps as alternative ways of getting the sender to pay for the postage, at a time when prepayment was optional, which led to the invention of the postage stamp, the Penny Black.

 Modern transport and technology

 The postal system was important in the development of modern transportation.
 Railways carried railway post offices.
 During the 20th century, air mail became the transport of choice for inter-continental mail.
 Postmen started to use mail trucks.
 The handling of mail became increasingly automated.

 The Internet came to change the conditions for physical mail.
 Email (and in recent years social networking sites) became a fierce competitor to physical mail systems, but online auctions and Internet shopping opened new business opportunities as people often get items bought online through the mail.